-The following is a calendar for outdoors recreational events in and around southern Wisconsin as of Aug.
-13, 2018.
+The following is a calendar for outdoors recreational events in and around southern Wisconsin as of Sept.
+21, 2018.
 Please note that readers are advised to contact clubs and organizations, especially in the event of inclement weather, to check the status of each listing.